 $ ./build.sh

-Get the library at build/bashbooster.sh
+Get the library at build/bashbooster.sh and use it!

 Note for OS X users.
 OS X is shipped with an old version of Bash, so you need to get a new one using Homebrew.